vubdivingcenter/vubdivingcenter.github.io/en/regulations.md

     d.
 Divers with a *Bachelor Diver* certificate accompanied by a diver with *Initiate Diver* certificate or higher.\
     e.
 Divers with an *Instructor* certificate accompanied by a diver with at least the qualifications mentioned under a.
 2. The V.U.B.
 Diving Center acknowledges the following certificates to be equal to the certificate of *Graduate Diver*:\
     a.
-PADI Open Water with minimum 10 dives\
+PADI Advanced Open Water with minimum 10 dives in the BeNeLux\
     b.
 CMAS 2-stars diver; VVW 2-stars diver
 3. The V.U.B.
 Diving Center acknowledges the following certificates to be equal to the certificate of *Bachelor Diver*:\
     a.
 PADI Rescue Diver with minimum 25 dives, 5 of which as dive guide in equal conditions as the dive at hand or after a positive evaluation by a VDC instructor.\